MrV12341234/TelegraphMachine/README.md

-This Machine uses little Telegraph DIY kits, adding an Arduino Nano and OLED screen to send and receive telegrams.
+This Machine uses Telegraph DIY kits, adding an Arduino Nano and OLED screen to send and receive telegrams.

 Operation: